Billzyo/final-project/docs/POS_Management_System_Thesis.md

 - Frontend: HTML5/CSS3/JS with Bootstrap.
 AJAX for dynamic operations and real-time search.
 Responsive layout for desktop POS terminals and tablets.
 - Database: MySQL with normalized schema and indices for search performance.
 Transactional integrity for sales and sale items.
 - PDF Receipts: mPDF for branded, itemized PDF receipts with logos and auto-numbering.
  - SMS Notifications: Arduino GSM module for sending SMS receipts; message logging in database.
-Optional Twilio configuration abstraction for alternative providers.
 - APIs: public/api endpoints such as login.php, logout.php, users.php, products.php, sales.php, product-create.php, user-create.php.
 - Assets & Uploads: public/assets for css/js/images; public/uploads for product images with image optimization and cropping.